-Rural 2 Zone buildings must also meet any of the Chapter 18 Special Area rules, for example:
+Rural 3 Zone buildings must also meet all of the relevant Chapter 18 Special Area rules, for example:

 - a.
-Quarry Areas A new dwelling or residential activity requires a resource consent. - b.
-Residential Activity Restriction Area Dwellings or residential activities require resource consent if they are at least 500 metres from a working quarry which disturbs the land more than 50m3 in any 12-month period. - c.
-Coastal Risk Area Only relocatable and non-habitable buildings are permitted. - d.
+Quarry Area A new dwelling or residential activity requires a resource consent. - b.
+Residential Activity Restriction Area Dwellings or residential activities require resource consent as a discretionary activity if they are at least 500 metres from a working quarry which disturbs the land more than 50m3 in any 12-month period. - c.
+Coastal Risk Area Only relocatable and nonhabitable buildings are permitted. - d.
 Coastal Environment Area Extensions to existing buildings are permitted if they do not increase the ground floor area by more than 50%; reduce the existing setback from MHWS; or increase the existing height.
-Alterations not complying with the above require a resource consent.
+Alterations not complying with the above or new buildings within 200 metres of MHWS require a resource consent.